Porto Sant'Elpidio: Places of interest

+Villa Baruchello, endowed with a splendid park with rare tree essences; recently renovated, it is the site of intense cultural conference activities.

-Villa Fanny, not open to the public, is one of the landowners' homes following the Maroni dynasty in the Corva and Fonteserpe districts.
+Villa Fanny, which cannot be visited, is one of the many homes of landowners who owned land after the Maroni dynasty in the Corva and Fonteserpe neighbourhoods.

+Lido tre case, northern part of the littoral, a place of special interest from a naturalistic point of view.

+Cineteatro Moderno, located in the town centre: built in the 1930s, it was active until the 1970s.
+Long abandoned to decay, it is now the focus of a radical architectural renovation.

 Demographic evolution

 The commune of Porto Sant'Elpidio has never had a uniquely local population.
 From the original residents not many people remain; in fact, the commune, with the construction of the Concimificio FIM and the presence of still-fertile agricultural lands, has attracted many people from all over Italy, allowing a strong Italian melting pot.
-Nowadays, the commune hosts many foreign immigrants from, above all, China, India and the African continent.
+Nowadays, the commune hosts many foreign immigrants from, China, India, Pakistan, Bangladesh and all over the African continent.

 Associations

 The Casa del Volontariato (House of Charity Work) hosts all the main voluntary associations present in the communal territory.
 The association leader is the P.A.
 Green Cross section Sandro Garbini.

 Culture

 Theater of the Bees was inaugurated in the year 2006 with Neri Marcorè as the artistic director.
 In the summer season, Theaters of the World, an international theatre festival for children, is held.